banner

 David’s Diplomacy

+Is our love more than our hurt?
+How can we love our enemies like David?
 Jesus said we must love our enemies and do good to those who despitefully use and abuse us (Matthew 5:44; Luke 6:27).
-Obeying that command is challenging.
+Obeying this command is difficult.
 We need God’s help!

 Does David seize this opportunity to attack Ishbosheth and gain the kingdom for himself?
 Not at all.
 He holds a public funeral for the outstanding commander of Israel’s forces.
 And, ironically, Joab leads the procession, the one who killed Abner!
 David also follows the casket to its burial place.